 As it turns out, citizens in several nations with taxes higher than those in America actually like paying their taxes.
 They’re happier and healthier, have better services, get more time off, and even live longer lives.

-The difference is the approach of the governments and the mentality of the populations.
+The difference lies in the approach of governments and the mentality of the populations.

 Americans tend to ask questions such as, “What has the government ever done for me?” and “Where are my taxes even going?”